The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Michigan, US

 English

-David Bloom is a Pediatric Radiologist in Ann Arbor, Michigan.
+David Bloom is a Radiologist and a Pediatric Radiologist practicing medicine in Ann Arbor, Michigan.
 Dr. Bloom is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-His top areas of expertise are Neurogenic Bladder, PIK3CA-Related Overgrowth Spectrum, Atresia of Small Intestine, and Adams-Oliver Syndrome.
+He is also highly rated in 57 other conditions, according to our data.
+His clinical expertise encompasses Neurogenic Bladder, PIK3CA-Related Overgrowth Spectrum, Atresia of Small Intestine, and Parkes Weber Syndrome.
+Dr. Bloom is board certified in Diagnostic Radiology and Pediatric Radiology.

 Experienced in Preaxial Polydactyly Type 1